aviweit/noobaa-operator/README.md

 ## PVC customizations

-DB yaml files had been modified with reduced size of PVC (10 Gi)
+DB yaml files had been modified with a reduced size of PVC (10 GB)

 ## Local storage class and PV